nikilok/PropertyApp/README.md

 ## Git Hooks

 The application has a `precommit` git hook which auto formats the code and runs an `ng lint` on the entire front-end code base.
-Hence commits will only succeed if linting passes.

 ## Running end-to-end tests